menu

 Overview

 Camp Point - Clayton is a very small town located in the state of Illinois.
-With a population of 3,566 people and just one neighborhood, Camp Point - Clayton is the 423rd largest community in Illinois.
-Much of the housing stock in Camp Point - Clayton was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 3,546 people and just one neighborhood, Camp Point - Clayton is the 423rd largest community in Illinois.

 Occupations and Workforce

 Camp Point - Clayton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Camp Point - Clayton is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Camp Point - Clayton who work in office and administrative support (11.78%), management occupations (11.67%), and sales jobs (6.86%).
+Overall, Camp Point - Clayton is a town of managers, service providers, and sales and office workers.
+There are especially a lot of people living in Camp Point - Clayton who work in management occupations (14.35%), office and administrative support (10.93%), and sales jobs (6.72%).

 Setting & Lifestyle